blueqwertz/Secure-Chat/README.md

     tui: true
 ```

-...and the config.yaml in the server folder like this:
+...and config.yaml in the server folder like this:

 ```
 server:
     host: "0.0.0.0"
     port: 10127
 ```

+Finally run server/modules/keygen.py to generate the servers private and public key

 ### Demo Pictures